-Accelerated B.S. in Family & Human Services/M.S. in Child Life, Admin & Family Collaboration
+Accelerated B.S. in Family and Human Services/M.S. in Child Life, Admin and Family Collaboration

 Students in the Department of Family Studies Introduction to Child Life Track may, in their junior year, apply for admission to the B.S. to M.S.
 Program.
 This program allows students to complete accelerated undergraduate and graduate degrees in 5 years.
 Students accepted into the program begin graduate course work during their senior year.
 Nine units taken at the 500/600 level after completion of the junior year will be double-counted toward the B.S. and M.S.
 A bachelor's degree will be awarded to the B.S. to M.S. program students after all degree requirements for the bachelor's are met.
 Students who do not complete the bachelor's portion of the track or who do not maintain a 3.00 GPA may not proceed to the M.S. level unless deficiencies are resolved.
 Students must earn a "B" or better in the double-counted courses.

 This program is open only to undergraduates pursuing the Introduction to Child Life Track in the Department of Family Studies and Community Development.

 - Completion of or current enrollment in 60 units (may include transfer units).

 - Declaration of a Family and Human Services Major in the Introduction to Child Life Track.

 - Minimum overall GPA of 3.00 by the end of the spring term preceding screening for admission.

 - Completion of the following courses with a grade of B or better: